 Plan your next Dubai trip!
-Here’s our guide for Filipinos about applying for a tourist visa to UAE/Dubai.
+Here’s our guide for Filipinos about applying for UAE/Dubai Tourist visa.
 Enjoy a holiday vacation in this city!

 A lot of you might be confused with the UAE and Dubai.
 To make it clear, United Arab Emirates is a country with seven smaller ‘emirates’ aka States and Dubai is one of those states.
 So yes, Dubai is not a country, it’s a city in the United Arab Emirates.